jina-ai/jina/docs/advanced/experimental/async-executors.md

 ### Conclusion

-The encoding of the data is 50 faster when using `coroutines` because all can happen in parallel.
+The processing of the data is 50 faster when using `coroutines` because it happens concurrently.